MBT-70: Cancellation

 By 1969 the MBT-70 cost five times what was projected, at $1 million a unit.
 Originally the planned costs of the MBT-70 project were as low as $80 million (or 292.8 million DM), but in 1969 the project had already cost $303 million (nearly 1.1 billion DM).
 West Germany's part alone of this was about $130 million (475.8 million DM), which in itself was more than the original planned total costs of the project.

+Frustrated with the lack of resolution to the tank's technical problems and excessive weight, Germany announced in April 1969 that it would cut back on its purchase of the MBT-70 and begin development of a new tank.

 A July 1969 House Armed Services subcommittee report on the troubled M551 Sheridan asked that funding for the MBT-70 be withheld pending a comprehensive review of the program.
 In August 1969, Senator Thomas Eagleton was granted a request that the Government Accounting Office undertake an audit of the program.

 The GAO recommended the tank development program proceed on an austere basis.
 Acting on this recommendation, Deputy Secretary of Defense David Packard agreed to withhold $25 million earmarked for the production of six prototypes while the DoD completed a review of the project.
 Packard was ultimately persuaded by Army leaders that the American MBT-70 project was technically sound.
 The Army agreed that development would be better off without German cooperation.
 In January 1970, the Department of Defense ended its tank partnership with Germany and committed to forging ahead with its own design.

+The U.S. spent $305.4 million on the MBT-70 and XM803 programs, while Germany spent $100 million.

-Germany started the development of the "Keiler" on its own.
+Germany subsequently started the development of the "Keiler" tank on its own.
 Later this program would lead to the Leopard 2.

 XM803

-Work began on converting the existing MBT-70 design into a low-cost "austere" alternative that would use only American-made components, resulting in the nearly-identical XM803 prototype.
-Congress hoped to drive down the per-tank cost to $500,000–$600,000, saving $200,000 per tank versus the MBT-70.
+Work began on converting the existing MBT-70 design into a low-cost "austere" alternative that would use only American-made components, resulting in the visually similar XM803 prototype.
+Congress hoped to drive down the per-unit cost to $500,000–$600,000, saving $200,000 per tank versus the MBT-70.

-The largest cost savings came from a switch to a less expensive steel armor plating.
-An American-made engine also reduced costs.
-The design was slightly heavier and slower.
-General Motors received a $16.5 million contract to develop the tank in July 1971.